DonYall/fight/README.md

 ### steph
 Speed: 7\
 Health: 125\
 Super: steph wields a hammer.
-The hammer deals a heavy amount of damage, but slows steph down in the meanwhile.
+The hammer deals a heavy amount of damage, but slows steph down.

 ### joseph
 Speed: 6\
 Health: 150\
 Super: joseph turns into Yoshi.
-He excretes powerful eggs while double jumping which deal damage.
+He gains the ability to double jump and excretes powerful eggs which deal damage on collision.

+### ethan
+Speed: 7\
+Health: 125\
+Super: Ethan turns into One Punch Man.
+His speed and jump stats are drastically decreased, but his melee attacks will leave his opponent at 1hp.
+After using his empowered melee attack, his opponent immediately charges up their super.

+### kairo
+Speed: 7\
+Health: 125\
+Super: Kairo goes Gung Ho and gains the ability to shoot while moving, jumping, or fingering.